 Work it out: six ways to a healthier nine-to-five you

-For some of us, the Christmas break is over, and now it’s back to work.
+For some of us work can get in the way of working out.
+But what if you could combine the both?
 Here are six ways you can strive towards a better working you.

 1. Become an active commuter

 So, what can you do?
 Cycling or walking to work can be excellent options , but if this isn’t practical, try getting off the bus or train a few stops earlier and walking the rest of the way.
 Or, if you need to drive, make sure you take a walk or try and fit in some exercise during the day.
 Why not try having a walking meeting?